If you are going to become an expert in Growth Hacking, there are four components you need to master.

 1. Set baseline goals.

 A few weeks ago we talked about how you should set a baseline for your business using SMART goals.
-If you don’t remember, you can check out this post on how You are the Ringmaster of Your Business.
+If you don’t remember, you can check out this post on how Why You Are The Ultimate Ringmaster of Your Circus.

 2. Develop strategies and tactics to meet your goals.

-Strategies and tactics are the PB&J of your business – it’s important to leverage your SMART goals with supporting strategies and tactics to maintain alignment with your long-term business vision.
+How Strategies and Tactics Support Explosive Growth – it’s important to leverage your SMART goals with supporting strategies and tactics to maintain alignment with your long-term business vision.

 3. Remember to love your customers.